A butt rash can have several causes. It may be due to an allergy, a virus, a fungal or bacterial infection, or another health condition.

 - pain or itching in your genital and anal area

-- small white blisters
+- small blisters filled with fluid

-- ulcers from oozing and bleeding
+- ulcers from ruptured blisters that may ooze and bleed

 Shingles is an infection caused by the same virus that causes chickenpox.
 After you have chickenpox, the inactive virus remains in your body for years and can reactivate in adulthood.
 It typically appears as a painful rash on one side of the body.
-The rash may include:

 - numbness, burning, pain, or tingling